Black-throated antbird

-The black-throated antbird (Myrmophylax atrothorax) is a species of passerine bird in the family Thamnophilidae.
-It is the only species in the genus Myrmophylax.
+The black-throated antbird (Myrmophylax atrothorax) is a species of passerine bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is found in Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.
-Its natural habitats are subtropical or tropical moist lowland forests and heavily degraded former forest.

-Taxonomy
+Taxonomy and systematics

 The black-throated antbird was described by the French polymath Georges-Louis Leclerc, Comte de Buffon in his Histoire Naturelle des Oiseaux in 1779.
-The bird was also illustrated in a hand-coloured plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
+The bird was also illustrated in a hand-colored plate engraved by François-Nicolas Martinet in the Planches Enluminées D'Histoire Naturelle which was produced under the supervision of Edme-Louis Daubenton to accompany Buffon's text.
 Neither the plate caption nor Buffon's description included a scientific name but in 1783 the Dutch naturalist Pieter Boddaert coined the binomial name Formicarius attothorax in his catalogue of the Planches Enluminées.
-The species name is an error, the correct spelling is atrothorax.
+(The specific epithet's spelling was later corrected to atrothorax).
 The type locality is the city of Cayenne in French Guiana.